 Primarily working with film-based cameras and hand-sensitized photographic materials, I reintroduce touch through process.
-The chemical baths of developing film and making prints represent healing through total immersion and surrendering to the unknown.
+The chemical baths of developing film and making platinum-palladium prints represent healing through total immersion and surrendering to the unknown.
 In addition, the slowness, delicacy, and tactility of these acts offer a safety I am learning to trust.

 My work is informed by queer literature such as Maggie Nelson’s poetry and prose in Bluets and The Argonauts, José Esteban Muñoz and his concept of “queer temporality” in Cruising Utopia, and T.C.
 Tolbert’s reflections on transmasculinity in Gephyromania.
 In addition, I gather inspiration from works on power theorization such as Steven Luke’s Power: A Radical View and Jean Baudrillard's The Agony of Power.
 I am drawn to the work of other photographers such as Carla J. Williams, Siri Kaur, Daniel Rampulla, and Michael Northrup.

-Lars Mattingly (they/she/he) (b.
+Lars Mattingly (they/she) (b.
 2000, TN) is an artist and educator based in Denver, Colorado.
 They received their MFA in Photography + Film at Virginia Commonwealth University, during which they were awarded a Graduate Teaching Assistantship both years.
 She holds her BA (2023) from Sewanee: The University of the South, where she received the Peter V. Guarisco Merit Scholarship in Art.
-He has exhibited at the Institute for Contemporary Art at Virginia Commonwealth University and had a recent solo show at the Carlos Gallery in Sewanee, TN.
+Lars has exhibited at the Institute for Contemporary Art at Virginia Commonwealth University and had a recent solo show at the Carlos Gallery in Sewanee, TN.
 Lars was a 2023 selected attendee at the Chico Review.

 Photo by George Meng